It’s going to sound really simple. Kind of odd to some people. But for me, it’s a complex goal that isn’t going to be easy to reach.

 I’m going to have to work at it.
 More than other people.
 Maybe more than you.

-My New Year’s resolutions is this: Be Happy.
+My New Year’s resolution is this: Be Happy.

 Being happy used to be so simple years ago.
 I just simply was happy.
 Sure, there were bad times, but in general, life was good and I was happy.